 Why pet free?
 Claws, paws, teeth and hair can damage your pristine gown!

 Prepare Guest Welcome Bags (guide on those here) > Prepare the assembly line!
 Invite over a few friends or turn them over to a group of aunts to assemble

 Guest favor assembly > These could be done in tandem with the Welcome Bags

-Pick up of out of town guests from the airport > If you are providing transport for some guests, like Grandma, have another family member pick her up for a personal touch
+Pick up of out of town guests from the airport > If you are providing transport for some guests, like Grandma, have another family member pick up VIPs for a personal touch

 Specialty Item Pick up/Drop Off > Did you have something special constructed or delivered (champagne wall, giant escort wall, neon sign, etc...).
 Who will transport this for you?

 Signage/paper pick up > Last minute printing pick ups are a pretty regular occurrence